 How do you react to beautiful or ugly characters in stories?
 How do you handle physical attractiveness in your own writing?
 I always learn so much from people’s comments!

 And if you’d like to keep up on future posts on writing, follow the blog!
-There’s a place you can sign up on the lefthand side of this page.
+There’s a place below that you can subscribe.

 Thanks for reading, you gorgeous thing, and have a great week!